Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Experiments

 \paragraph{Transfer across Dimensionalities} We investigate how policies trained in 2D transfer to their 3D counterparts using the cylinder environment.
 Figure~\ref{fig:experiments:transfer:dimensionality} shows the mean test set drag reduction for three approaches: 3D SARL and MARL trained in 3D, and a transferred 2D~$\rightarrow$~3D policy applied to the eight actuators in 3D individually.
 On the easy task, the transferred policy outperforms the 3D-trained baselines.
 On medium difficulty, it is on par, slightly below PPO and MA-SAC.
 On the hard task, it again achieves the highest drag reduction.
 These findings indicate that direct transfer from 2D to 3D can be robust despite the added complexity.

 \paragraph{Transfer across Domain Sizes} Finally, we study whether policies trained in smaller TCF domains transfer to larger ones.
 This setting is motivated by two factors: \begin{enumerate*}[label=(\roman*)] \item lower simulation cost in smaller domains, and \item MARL may yield control policies that are translation-equivariant and thus insensitive to the absolute domain size. \end{enumerate*} Figure~\ref{fig:experiments:tcf_episode} shows mean test-episode drag reduction in the large domain for policies trained either on the small channel (S) or directly on the large channel (L), together with an opposition control baseline.
 Notably, policies trained in the small domain perform comparably to opposition control and substantially outperform those trained directly in the large domain.
-This suggests that MARL can learn spatially transferable control strategies that generalize across domain scales.
+This demonstrates that MARL can learn spatially transferable control strategies, enabling policy learning in simplified domains and generalization to more complex flow settings.